RobotComponents/RobotComponents/README.md

 ---

-Robot Components is a plugin for intuitive robot programming for ABB robots inside of Rhinoceros Grasshopper.
+Robot Components is a plugin for intuitive robot programming for ABB robots inside Rhinoceros Grasshopper.
 Robot Components offers a wide set of tools to create toolpaths, simulate robotic motion and generate RAPID code within Grasshopper.
 Some of the main features include:

 - 40+ predefined ABB robot models
 - Possibility to add your own robot models